Projects in the Cloud

 The project economy empowers self-organizing, horizontal, democratic, consensus driven teams.
 These teams need to engage more and more stakeholders to focus on real value and proactive decision making.

 In the project economy, collaboration with stakeholders should be inclusive, frequent, proactive, with more and more people monitoring the same project.
 The proper technology here is the mobile phone, but people do not usually read documents on the phone.
 The model for managing projects in the cloud professionally should not only be informational –document based– but transactional: that is, based on objects that users can read, update, create and delete from their computer, tablet, or mobile phone.
-For example: an assignment, a time sheet, an expense, a baseline, a risk, a status report, a change, a comment, a feedback, etc.
+For example: an assignment, a time sheet, an expense, a milestone, a baseline start/duration/finish/cost, a risk, a status report, a change, a comment, a feedback, etc.

 Projects in the cloud should use transactional –not informational– objects.